 Our socialization practices dictate the range of proper behaviors in making choices.

 Socialization practices teach people how to act with other people around them.
 They are highly influenced by social and cultural norms, and also by educational practices.
 In turn, the way we socialize and raise our children affects the decisions that we make for them, and the choices they may have in their futures.

 In most cultures, men are taught that they have to be the primary income earners in their families, and women are taught that the establishment and maintenance of households is their responsibilities.
 Stereotypically, men are taught to be more pragmatic and stoic, whereas women are “allowed” to be more emotional.
 Young men are almost encouraged to go out and “sow their wild oats” so to speak, but, women are policed for what they wear, how they talk, how they think and so on.

 Our socialization practices are so dramatically influential that they shape every interaction and relationship we have for the rest of our lives.
-In fact, there is so much to be said about this topic that I will be doing the first of my live webinar series by talking about this point!
+In fact, there is so much to be said about this topic that I will be doing more on this topic in the future.

 Our psychology influences thoughts, values, decisions and behaviors involved in making choices.

 All of these other pressures I mentioned so far, either consciously or unconsciously shape the very fabric of our lives.
 The lenses and filters through which we perceive and experience the world around us have a tremendous impact on what we think are the right choices to make.
 The places we live in, the people we live amongst, the way we are raised, and the things we are taught determine our attitudes and thoughts about almost everything in life.
 Our attitudes then affect our behaviors.

 We inherit our value systems amidst these pressures, from our parents, communities, and cultures.
 We figure out what is right or wrong for us only within these boundaries set forth for us.
 Many of us even get content to operate within these boundaries, and fail to set up our own personal boundaries and expectations in life.